YinmingHuang/Awesome-agentic-visual-generation-model/README.md

 Official resources are listed in separate `GitHub` and `Website` columns.
 A dash means that no author-maintained resource could be verified at the time of the latest update.
 Official datasets are linked from the `Website` column.

-**Latest update (August 2026):** added ToolArtist, VideoCoCo, ReCA, Audio-Visual Flamingo, and the IA-Bench and MSVE-Bench evaluation resources; also re-verified Qwen-Image-Agent.

 ## Controller-capability taxonomy

 | Level | Controller capability | Main question | Typical controlled variables |